 Every child needs access to a quality public education that gives them the opportunity to reach their full potential, but not everyone fits into the mainstream school system.

-Take a Hike is a full-time alternate education program that supports vulnerable youth ages 15-18 to overcome barriers and achieve success in school and in their lives.
+Take a Hike is a full-time alternate education program that supports vulnerable youth in grades 10-12 to overcome barriers and achieve success in school and in their lives.
 We use the outdoors to engage students in community, school and mental health supports.
 Our goal is to help students build the skills and resilience they need not just to graduate, but to navigate life as they become young adults.

 Over the course of almost two decades, Take a Hike has developed an effective, evidence-based program model.